Buying a property from a developer

 Write everything down properly

-Minor faults often involve poorly seated doors or built-in wardrobes.
+Minor faults often relate to poorly fitted doors or built-in wardrobes.
 Here, the devil is indeed in the detail.

 1. What to look out for when buying a property